 In cellular technology, each base area is known as a cell.
 The calls are relayed by cell towers, which have the ability to seamlessly transfer calls to neighboring cells if the caller moves out of range.
 This technology, along with smaller and more efficient batteries, was developed by Motorola and Bell Labs in the 1970s.
 After a period of testing, the first cell phone network in America went live in 1983.
 It used the DynaTAC, Motorola's first portable handheld cell phone, which was affectionately known as the brick.

 In the early 1990s, handheld phones were still quite large and very expensive.
 Car phones, suitcase phones, transportable phones and bag phones were cheaper and far more common.
 A transportable phone resembled a car battery with a handset mounted on top.
 It could be installed in a car, carried by the handle or slung over the shoulder.
 A bag phone consisted of a handset, machinery and battery enclosed in a leather zipper case.
-Motorola introduced the first bag phone in 1992.
+The first bag phones were introduced in 1990.

 Having a cell phone antenna mounted on the roof of your car became a status symbol.
 If you couldn't afford a car phone, fake antennas were available to give your car that look of luxury.